beta-L-user/decode_wn_isk_am550_smartmeter.php/README.md

 # decode_wn_isk_am550_smartmeter.php
-a php tribute to pocki80 to read (and write to txt-files) of Iskra AM 550 of Wiener Netze
+a php tribute to pocki80 to read (and write to txt-files) energy data of Iskra AM 550 of Wiener Netze

 Without pocki80 who did the work in Python 3, I wouldn't have any chance to decode and to CRC-check the gotten values!
 Many Thnx.